-Currently, Broadcast Media is available for US, UK, Spain, Greece, Italy, France, Jamaica, Germany, Ireland, Switzerland, Austria, New Zealand and Australian markets.
+Currently, Broadcast Media is available for US, UK, Spain, Greece, Italy, France, Jamaica, Germany, Ireland, Switzerland, Austria, Singapore, New Zealand and Australian markets.

 Setting up Searches

-All of the boolean functionality you are familiar with applies to searches for Broadcast content and we enrich this content as we do with editorial (topic, author, sentiment, etc.).
+Note: If you are using an Advanced Search - all boolean functionality you are familiar with applies to searches for Broadcast content and we enrich this content as we do with editorial (topic, author, sentiment, etc.).
 To read more on setting up Boolean Searches, read this article here.